Dental Bridge Arlington Heights, IL

 • No daily maintenance: there is no need for daily or routine maintenance with a dental implant.

 Another consideration for many patients is the length of the dental implant procedure.
 We complete the initial surgical phase several months before attaching the final restoration.
 During the surgery, we place the implant post into the jawbone.
 This is necessary for the post to integrate with the jaw bone.
-It ensures the tissues heal before permanently attaching the dental crown that will act as a new tooth.
+It ensures the tissues heal before permanently attaching the dental crown to act as a new tooth.

 How many teeth can be in a bridge?